bbor/hier-db/README.md

 ### .children_of (record)

 Returns the array of all children under the specified record.
+This function returns the actual data objects, not just the UIDs stored in the `.children` property.

 ### .parents_of (record)

 Returns an array of all parents that own the specified record.
+This function returns the actual data objects, not just the UIDs stored in the `.parent` property.

 ### .filter (predicate)